Bristol Type 200: Development

 A number of European and American airlines became interested in the aircraft and Boeing were aware of this.

 BEA then decided that after all the B200 design was over-large for its needs and requested that the aircraft be scaled down and this smaller version became known as the Trident.
 Boeing saw this scaling-down as a mistake and took the initiative of developing the Boeing 727 as almost a B200 replica.
 History recalls that BEA and DH subsequently realised that the scaling-down had been a costly mistake and DH hurriedly set about a "scaling up" exercise to form Tridents 2 and 3 derivatives.
 But the market had by then been lost to DH and captured by Boeing with large sales for its 727.

 The design of the Type 200 was marginally larger than the specifications that were issued by BEA.
 This reflected the opinion of Archibald Russell (chief designer at Bristol) and his team, who believed that a larger aircraft had better potential in the international market.
 The Type 200 was close to the Boeing 727 in size and range.
 The project attracted interest from various European and American airlines, including Pan Am, who invited senior members of the design team to a meeting in the US.
 Under pressure from the British government to merge with other aerospace companies, Bristol collaborated with Hawker Siddeley on the Type 200, but ultimately in 1958 BEA selected the Trident and the Type 200 was cancelled.

 Design

 The design had three engines mounted at the rear of the fuselage, one on either side and one in the fin.
 The empennage was a T-tail arrangement to keep the horizontal stabiliser above the central engine.
-The Type 200 was the first design to have this T-tail trijet configuration, which was later used successfully on several aircraft (see Boeing 727, Hawker Siddeley Trident, Tupolev Tu-154).
+The Type 200 was the first design to have this T-tail trijet configuration, which was later used successfully on several aircraft.

 There was speculation about several engines that might have been used on the aircraft, including the Bristol Orpheus turbojet, The Bristol Olympus, the Rolls-Royce RB.140/RB.141 (Medway) or even Pratt & Whitney's J57.

 Further development

 Bristol developed several other concepts based on the Type 200, none of which was ever built.
 The Type 201 was a long-range version of the aircraft, proposed for BOAC in 1956.
 The Type 205 was a short-range version with four engines mounted at the rear of the fuselage, similar to the Vickers VC10.
-The Type 200 and its related developments were later used to contribute to the design of the BAC 1-11 (along with the Hunting 107 design).
+The Type 200 and its related developments were later used to contribute to the design of the BAC One-Eleven (along with the Hunting 107 design).